-Verastem, Inc. (the Company) is a development-stage biopharmaceutical company committed to the development and commercialization of new medicines to improve the lives of patients diagnosed with cancer.
+Verastem, Inc. (the Company) is a biopharmaceutical company committed to advancing new medicines for patients battling cancer.
 The Company's pipeline is focused on novel anticancer agents that inhibit critical signaling pathways in cancer that promote cancer cell survival and tumor growth, particularly RAF/MEK inhibition and FAK inhibition.

-The Company's most advanced product candidates, VS-6766 and defactinib, are being investigated in both preclinical and clinical studies for treatment of various solid tumors, including, low-grade serous ovarian cancer, non-small cell lung cancer, colorectal cancer, pancreatic cancer, uveal melanoma, and endometrial cancer.
-The Company believes that these compounds may be beneficial as therapeutics either as single agents or when used together in combination with other agents, other pathway inhibitors, or other current and emerging standard of care treatments in cancers that do not adequately respond to currently available therapies.
+The Company's most advanced product candidates, VS-6766 and defactinib, are being investigated in both preclinical and clinical studies for treatment of various solid tumors, including low-grade serous ovarian cancer, non-small cell lung cancer, colorectal cancer, pancreatic cancer, uveal melanoma, and endometrial cancer.
+The Company believes that VS-6766 may be beneficial as therapeutics as a single agent or these compounds may be beneficial as therapeutics when used together in combination with other agents, other pathway inhibitors, or other current and emerging standard of care treatments in cancers that do not adequately respond to currently available therapies.